-Hannah is a Senior Solicitor in the Complex Injury team.
+Hannah is an Associate Solicitor in the Complex Injury team.
 She specialises in medical negligence claims, in particular those relating to women’s health, and she is passionate about securing justice for her clients.

 She joined the firm as a newly qualified solicitor in March 2015.
 She has her own mixed case load of medical negligence cases acting for both adults and children involving claims against GPs, fatal cardiology cases, delays in diagnosis of cancer and surgical errors involving bile duct injuries, loss of hearing and limb amputations.

 She has significant experience in cases involving gynaecological treatment and women’s health issues.
 She has, for example, acted for patients who have suffered from vaginal injuries during child birth, delays in diagnosing gynaecological cancers and surgical errors following prolapse injuries or hysterectomies.
 She is passionate about helping these women whose lives have been significantly affected by their injuries causing significant pain and distress, ongoing embarrassment and lifelong adaptations needed to their daily routine due to incontinence.
 She is very approachable speaking to client’s about very personal and intimate health issues and prides herself on being empathetic and understanding.

 She acts for families of patients who have died due to medical negligence.
 She feels strongly about the injustice of such limited compensation being available to bereaved families and the lack of funding for families at inquests and is campaigning to highlight this and fighting to change the law.

 Hannah works closely with the rest of the team on more complex matters involving fatal and cancer cases.
 She also assists Joshua Hughes with various high value claims.

 Some notable cases Hannah has worked on include:

 - Settling a claim for negligent cosmetic breast surgery against a private Harley Street surgeon in which the patient sustained scarring and psychiatric injury.